 Relationships are important in business.
 Many business owners take this for granted and quite frankly, your customers, suppliers, and employees mostly care about one thing: themselves.
 They are self-focused and want to know, “What’s in it for me?”
 With this in mind, always strive for an outcome that is good for everyone, but focus on emphasizing the other person’s benefit.

 If you concentrate specifically on your desires, you lose customers, suppliers, and employees.
 But if you simply think of them first instead of yourself, you end up losing!
 You can’t run a business without control and profitability.
 Always think of solutions that are win,win!

 Your business relationships are divided into three categories: customers, employees, and suppliers.

 Customers are the lifeblood of your business.
 If you have no customers, you have no business.
 It is easier to make a sale to an existing client than it is to make a sale to a new customer.
 You already have a relationship with the existing client and that client already knows and trusts you.

 List ways in which you can improve customer relations.

 Some examples to help you get started:

-- Provide a comfortable atmosphere for your customer.
+- Provide a comfortable atmosphere for your customers.

 - Complete your transactions more quickly.